 - 1999-2002: Frick Hospital (Mt.
 Pleasant, PA)

-- 2018: St. John the Evangelist, St. Joseph, St. Mary (Nativity) and St. Therese, Little Flower of Jesus Parish, all in Uniontown, PA
+- 2018: St. John the Evangelist, St. Joseph, St. Mary (Nativity) and St. Therese, Little Flower of Jesus Parish (Uniontown, PA)

 Summary of Sexual Abuse Allegations against Fr.
 James Clark:

-Father James Clark was removed from ministry in June 2018 after the Diocese of Greensburg received an allegation that he sexually abused a child prior to becoming a priest.
+Fr.
+James Clark was ordained a priest in 1984, who served in multiple parishes in the Diocese of Greensburg.
+According to media reports, he was removed from ministry in June 2018 after the Diocese of Greensburg received an allegation that he sexually abused a child prior to becoming a priest.
 According to the statement offered by the Diocese of Greensburg, the abuse allegedly occurred in the early 1970s when Clark worked as a janitor at St. James School in Apollo, Pennsylvania, before he entered the seminary.
 The Diocese of Greensburg denies receiving any reports that Clark may have abused a minor during his priesthood.